The origin of spin in binary black holes: Predicting the distributions of the main observables of Advanced LIGO: Conclusions

 \item We predict the combined distributions of $\mathrm{M}_\mathrm{chirp}$, $\chi_\mathrm{eff}$ and $z_\mathrm{merger}$ for the current O3 observing run and for future data at design sensitivity.

 \item We distinguish three different regions of observable BBH mergers.
-At design sensitivity, we expect around 60\% of events with $\chi_\mathrm{eff} < 0.1$ and a wide range of chirp masses: these systems formed in relatively wide orbits (1-5 days at the formation of the second-born BH) and might have formed up to redshift 3, probing a wide range of metallicities.
-Around 10\% of events with $\chi_\mathrm{eff} \ge 0.1$ and $\mathrm{M}_\mathrm{chirp}<15 \, \text{M}_\odot$ are BBHs born in close orbits (with orbital periods of less than 1 day at the formation of the second-born BH) in the local universe at redshift close to 0 where the metallicity is high.
+At design sensitivity, we expect around 80\% of events with $\chi_\mathrm{eff} < 0.1$ and a wide range of chirp masses: these systems formed in relatively wide orbits (mostly with periods of 1-5 days at the formation of the second-born BH) and might have formed at redshifts up to 10, probing a wide range of metallicities.
+Around 10\% of events with $\chi_\mathrm{eff} \ge 0.1$ and $\mathrm{M}_\mathrm{chirp}<15 \, \text{M}_\odot$ are BBHs born in close orbits (with orbital periods of less than 1 day at the formation of the second-born BH) in the local Universe at redshift close to 0 where the metallicity is high.
 These systems merge promptly.
-Finally, the remaining $\sim 30\%$ of events with $\chi_\mathrm{eff} \ge 0.1$ and $\mathrm{M}_\mathrm{chirp} \ge 15 \, \text{M}_\odot$ are BBHs formed at low metallicity at a range of redshift; these systems again merge promptly.
+Finally, the remaining 10\% of events with $\chi_\mathrm{eff} \ge 0.1$ and $\mathrm{M}_\mathrm{chirp} \ge 15 \, \text{M}_\odot$ are BBHs formed at low metallicity at a range of redshifts; these systems again merge promptly.
 Efficient spin-up of the secondary, which yields high $\chi_\mathrm{eff}$, requires the BBH to be born in a close orbit, which then allows for a prompt merger through GW emission.

-\item We find that the total population of merging BBHs, i.e. one that would be observe by a GW detector with infinite sensitivity, has a peak in the merger redshift at around 2, far beyond aLIGO sensitivity.
+\item We find that the total population of merging BBHs, namely the one that would be observed by a GW detector with infinite sensitivity, has a peak in the merger redshift at around 2, far beyond aLIGO sensitivity.
 This peak is set by a combination of the star formation rate, which peaks at a redshift of 2; the metallicity of star formation, which is lower in the early Universe and favors more efficient BBH formation; and the delay time distribution until merger.

 \item We show that in order to understand the distribution of BBH spins, population synthesis studies of isolated field binary formation channels should include detailed binary evolution calculations that carefully track the angular momentum evolution due to the tidal interaction and stellar winds which are the origin of the spin of the second-born BH.
 Moreover, we find that the assumption of efficient angular momentum transport has a negligible impact on the spin of the second-born BH.